 There are a multitude of materials to choose from for your metal roof installation project.
-Be sure to research all of the available options beforehand to choose the right material for your home.
+Be sure to research all of the available options beforehand to choose the right material for your home, make sure to read our comprehensive metal roofing types blog.
 Listed below are various options and a short blurb regarding each one.

 Tin: This is the most common and affordable metal roofing choice.
 The downside is that it creates noise when it rains.